 What Might Cause Delays in the M&A Process?

 Once deal negotiations begin, buyers and sellers must work together to map out a loose timeframe.
 Flexibility is essential because you are unlikely to hit every date, including the closing target.
 Add in extra time and specific methods of resolution for unexpected events such as an additional round of due diligence, including vendor/customer inquiries, and working capital/price negotiations.

 More out-of-the-ordinary delays may be caused by factors such as:

 - The type of deal.
 Is your deal a fairly straightforward merger of equals, or is it a more intricate transaction that involves, for example, the sale of divisions to more than one buyer?
 The more “moving parts,” the longer a deal is likely to take.

 - Contracts and agreements.
 Your deal team will need to review the conditions of contracts and agreements to determine if and how they will transition post sale, which can add significant complexity to the deal.

 - Number of shareholders involved.
 The more owners in the business, the greater the risk of complications as you work to get on the same page about exit timing, price, terms, etc.

-When selling your business, there will be inevitably encounter unexpected roadblocks, so be sure to contact an experienced team of licensed investment bankers and M&A advisors such as those at Doeren Mayhew Capital Advisors to guide you through the process and work to keep your sale on track.
+When selling your business, there will be inevitably encounter unexpected roadblocks, so be sure to contact our experienced team of licensed investment bankers to guide you through the process and work to keep your sale on track.